 Run Client.exe from \client\bin\, from under the language-specific folder.
 Client activity is displayed on the client console window.

-If the client and service are not able to communicate, see Troubleshooting Tips.
+If the client and service are not able to communicate, see Troubleshooting Tips for WCF Samples.

 To run the sample across machines

 On the service machine, create a virtual directory named ServiceModelSamples.
 The batch file Setupvroot.bat included with One-Time Setup Procedure for the Windows Communication Foundation Samples can be used to create the disk directory and virtual directory.